XuJiaWen1998/fa21-cse110-lab4/expose/javascript/part2.md

 17.**If the function above is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
 Briefly walk through how you arrived at that result.
 (This should be in your part2.md).
 Here we are passing in a function as a parameter, however we can also return a function from another function just as easily, you're encouraged to play around with callbacks as they are used heavily in frontend JS development.**

 **(3) [2, 4, 6] will be printed**
-The arrau [1, 2, 3] is passed into modifyArray with an argument doSomething.
+The array [1, 2, 3] is passed into modifyArray with an argument doSomething.
 Inside the modifyArray, the doSomething will be called as a function taking each element as argument, and double the value in the doSomething function, so the final returned value is [2, 4, 6].

 18.  **The above program only prints out the time once when executed.
 Modify this code such that the program prints out the time every second.
 (This should be a JS file - part2-question18.js)**